wesleywardlaw/cheese-mvc-react/walkthrough/0-intro.md

 Back when the term was coined the primary encoding format used was for transmitting data over HTTP was XML.
 This is the same format used to configure parts of Spring applications.
 In modern JavaScript, and many other web-facing languages, nearly all communication of data uses the newer encoding standard called JSON.

 JSON stands for JavaScript Object Notation and is a way to share JavaScript-styled objects, key-value data structures, over HTTP.
-Because HTTP needs to be agnostic of the implementing language (Java, Python, JavaScript, etc.) it can only transmit String data.
-JSON encoding lets us send and receive complex objects of data while still adhering to the String format expected by HTTP.
+Because HTTP needs to be agnostic of the implementing language (Java, Python, JavaScript, etc.) it can only transmit simple data like strings, numbers, booleans, and null.
+JSON encoding lets us send and receive complex objects of data by converting them into a String format accepted by the HTTP.

 Modern JavaScript usage of AJAX requests communicate primarily through JSON but the term has been ubiquitous for so long that it hasn't, and likely never will, be renamed to AJAJ(SON)!